Trig 00-01: Degrees

 The origins of 360 and how it became popular are still somewhat unknown.
 For more math exploration, also make sure to check out other systems that are currently being used or have been used throughout history like turns and milliradians.

-At the end of the day, 360 is still just an arbitrary number that mathematicians picked out.
+At the end of the day, 360 is still just an arbitrary number.
 It’s not a problem now, but as soon as Calculus, degrees stop working so well.
-That means we have to switch over to a new way of thinking about rotation sooner or later.
+That means we’ll soon need a new way of describing .

 Even though we won’t need it until Calculus, most classes will start teaching the new system much earlier than that.